Close

 How do I sit down after a Belt Lipectomy?

 As you have had your lower back and buttocks tightened, then it is important that you do not place too much tension on this area and potentially compromise your wounds.
 Therefore, for the first two weeks you should minimise any hip flexion.
-Therefore, you should be sitting on a recliner chair or in a very slouched manner utilizing several pillows behind your lower back.
+You should be sitting on a recliner chair or in a very slouched manner utilizing several pillows behind your lower back.
 Of course, toileting will be those times where significant hip flexion will be unavoidable.

 What happens at my first clinic appointment?